 Message ID Description

 Data:

 UINT32 numPrimary

 UINT32 numNonprimary

 Event viewer example:

 Primary connections: 1.
 Non-primary connections: 0.

 RGSENDER_CONNECT A new connection was established with an associated name.
 If Easy Login is enabled, the

 Event ID: 4 name assignment will be deferred until login and the associated name may be Anonymous.

 Event viewer message:

 Connect %1.

 Strings:

 %1 = name associated with connection

 %2 = IP address and port number of receiver

 Data:

 None

 Event viewer example:

 Connect MYDOMAIN\myusername.

 RGSENDER_DISCONNECT A receiver has disconnected.
 The message will contain the name associated with the

 Event ID: 5 connection.
 If Easy Login is enabled and the receiver disconnects prior to a login, the associated name may be Anonymous.

 Event viewer message:

 Disconnect %1.

 Strings:

 %1 = name associated with connection

 %2 = IP address and port number of receiver

 Data:

 None

 Event viewer example:

 Disconnect MYDOMAIN\myusername.

-RGSENDER_STARTUP Reference event registered to aid in interpretation of the event log by Event Viewer.
-Signifie proper startup of the RGS Sender service.
+RGSENDER_STARTUP Event ID: 1 Reference event registered to aid in interpretation of the event log by Event Viewer.
+Signific proper startup of the RGS Sender service.

-Event ID: 1 Event viewer message:
+Event viewer message:

 RGS Sender startup.

 Strings:

 None

 Data:

 None

-Defense and the state of the taken and the second
+Defense and a state of the interval sector of the sector back of the sector of the sec

 RGSENDER_SHUTDOWN Reference event registered to aid in interpretation of the event log by Event Viewer.
 Signifie proper shutdown of the RGS Sender service.

 Message ID Description

 RGS Sender shutdown.

 Strings:

 None

 Data:

 None

 RGSENDER_SET_PRIMARY A connection with an associated name is set as the primary connection.

 Event ID: 6 Event viewer message:

 Set %1 as primary connection.

 Strings:

 %1 = name associated with connection

 Data:

 None

 Event viewer example:

 Set MYDOMAIN\myusername as primary connection.

 RGSENDER_SET_NONPRIMARY A connection with an associated name is assigned to a non-primary status.
 This may happen as a result of a logout.

-Event ib.
-7 Event viewer message:
+Event viewer message:

 Set %1 as non-primary connection.

 Strings:

 %1 = name associated with connection

 Data:

 None

 Event viewer example:

 Set MYDOMAIN\myusername as non-primary connection.

 RGSENDER_ASSIGN_USER If Easy Login is enabled, the assignment of the name will be deferred until login.
 When the name is assigned, this message will be generated.

 Event viewer message:

 Assign %1 connection to %2.

 Strings:

 %1 = original name of connection

 %2 = new name of connection

 Data:

 None

 Event viewer example:

 Assign Anonymous connection to MYDOMAIN\myusername.

-RGSENDER_USB_CONNECT_DEVIC E
+RGSENDER_USB_CONNECT_DEVIC E Remote USB mounted a USB device to the sender.